 The Gulf of Mexico Fishery Management Council (Council) and the National Marine Fisheries Service (NMFS) began managing the shrimp fishery in the Gulf of Mexico (Gulf) in 1981.
-Four species are included in the fishery management plan: brown shrimp, Farfantepenaeus aztecus; pink shrimp, Farfantepenaeus duorarum; white shrimp, Litopenaeus setiferus; and royal red shrimp, Pleoticus robustus.
+Four species are included in the fishery management plan (FMP): brown shrimp, Farfantepenaeus aztecus; pink shrimp, Farfantepenaeus duorarum; white shrimp, Litopenaeus setiferus; and royal red shrimp, Pleoticus robustus.

 After the establishment of the federal commercial Gulf shrimp moratorium permit in 2006, the shrimp fishery experienced economic losses, primarily due to high fuel costs and reduced prices caused by competition with imports.
 These economic losses resulted in the exodus of vessels from the fishery, and consequently, reduction of effort.
 In Amendment 13 (GMFMC 2005a), the Council determined that the number of vessels in the offshore shrimp fleet would likely decline to a point where the fishery again became profitable for the remaining participants, and new vessels might want to enter the fishery; thus, the Council established the federal Gulf shrimp permit moratorium to prevent overcapitalizing the fishery when it became profitable again.
 The final rule implementing the moratorium was effective October 26, 2006, and permits became effective in March 2007.
 The Council addressed the expiration of the permit moratorium in 2016 in Shrimp Amendment 17A and decided to extend the permit moratorium for an additional 10 years.
-The notice of availability and proposed rule for Shrimp Amendment 17A published in April 2016.
+The rule for Amendment 17A went into effect on August 22, 2016.

-During the development of Shrimp 17A several issues were identified (GMFMC 2016).
+During the development of Amendment 17A (GMFMC 2016), several issues were identified.
 Namely, optimum yield (OY) is still defined as equal to maximum sustainable yield (MSY) and MSY is defined individually for the three penaeid species (not the whole fishery).
 The number of federal commercial Gulf shrimp moratorium permits has continued to decline, and there is fear that these declines will continue indefinitely.
-In Amendment 17A, the Council considered whether to let the permit moratorium expire, extend the moratorium, or create a limited access system.
-As the preferred alternative is to extend the moratorium for an additional 10-years, this is an opportune time for the Council to review OY and determine the appropriate number of permits necessary to achieve OY on a continuing basis in the shrimp fishery without substantially increasing bycatch.
-The Gulf shrimp fishery currently has two thresholds directly related to bycatch that would affect the fishery if the thresholds are exceeded, the threshold for sea turtle bycatch (Shrimp Biological Opinion, NMFS 2015) and a threshold for juvenile red snapper bycatch in a specific area of the Gulf (Amendment 14, GMFMC 2007).
-These thresholds should be considered when establishing a threshold number of permits for the federal commercial Gulf shrimp fishery.
+As the permit moratorium was extended for an additional 10-years, this is an opportune time for the Council to review OY and determine the appropriate number of permits necessary to achieve OY on a continuing basis in the shrimp fishery, without substantially increasing bycatch.
+The Gulf shrimp fishery currently has two effort thresholds directly related to bycatch that would affect the fishery if the thresholds are exceeded: the threshold for sea turtle bycatch (Shrimp Biological Opinion, NMFS 2014) and a threshold for juvenile red snapper bycatch in a specific area of the Gulf (Amendment 14, GMFMC 2007).
+These effort thresholds should be considered when establishing a threshold number of permits for the federal commercial Gulf shrimp fishery